Services provided at The Greenhouse follow our Bio-Psycho-Social-Spiritual model involving Peer Support, Counselling, and Community Service.

 PEER SUPPORT PROGRAMS

 Clients co-create a care plan during intake, which their assigned peer supporter helps them follow — clarifying doubts, addressing concerns, and offering guidance in early recovery.
+Every service under this programme, designed to meet biological and social recovery needs, is fully delivered by beneficiaries of our peer support training programme.

 -